-The search for the mythical fountain of youth is a tale as old as time.
+The search for the fabled fountain of youth is a pursuit as old as time.
 Modern beauty products continue the quest, creating new versions of “miracle” ingredients year after year.
 Yet few have proven to stand the test of time like collagen.
 Although the modern beauty industry is mere decades old, collagen has been used for its restorative properties as far back as Ancient China.

 Modern science is finally catching on, and has found important health benefits from head to toe.

 Collagen gives your skin elasticity, strength, and moisture.
 As we age, our bodies make less collagen, and it often shows in our skin in the form of wrinkles and dryness.
 Studies show that taking collagen slows that aging process by stimulating your own natural production of collagen.
 It may also prompt your body to make other proteins that support skin: elastin and fibrillin.
 The result is smoother, more hydrated and healthier skin.
 Healthier skin not only looks great but does a better job of protecting what’s underneath than dry, fragile skin.

 Collagen makes up 90% of the protein in our bones and provides a framework for calcium to embed into.
 The combination of collagen and calcium gives bones both structure and strength.
 These components of bone are broken down as we age, and our bodies can’t replace them as quickly as when we were younger.
 When we lose more than we make, bones become less dense and weaker.
 Taking collagen helps increase bone density and slow down bone loss, especially in post-menopausal women, who are most at risk for bone density loss.